pomcho555/cv-pomcho555/README.md

 ### AI Engineer 1 (2019-2020)
 It's my first step of ML Engineer.
 I made an AI system using multi modal learning.
 The system classify if an item is importable or not.
 Also, I developed the infrastructure and the API using Vue.js and flask.
-The system is reported by a tech-media in Japan what we call [PR-times](https://prtimes.jp/main/html/rd/p/000000046.000035599.html).
+The system is reported by a tech-media in Japan called [PR-times](https://prtimes.jp/main/html/rd/p/000000046.000035599.html).
 - Tools
     - Python3
     - flask